Herb Abrams

 Herbert Charles Abrams (July 9, 1955 – July 23, 1996), also known by the nickname Mr. Electricity, was an American professional wrestling promoter from Queens, New York, who founded the Universal Wrestling Federation (UWF) in 1990.

 Early life

-Herbert Charles Abrams was born on July 9, 1955, in Queens, New York, the oldest child of Sonia (née Hoffman) and Abram Abrams.
-His father was a contract salesman of women's dresses who employed 42 workers at his Manhattan office as of 1949.
+Herbert Charles Abrams was born on July 9, 1955, in Queens, New York, the oldest child of his mother Sonia (née Hoffman) and father, Abram Abrams who was a salesman of women's dresses.
 He attended William Cullen Bryant High School in Long Island City, New York.

 Career

 In 1976, Abrams approached photographer Bill Apter while he was shooting Superstar Billy Graham on the streets of New York.
 He told Apter to spread word that any wrestlers who made an appearance at his father's clothing store in Flushing, Queens, would be allowed to take dresses for their wives as compensation.

 Abrams moved to Los Angeles and started his first business, Network '9' Limited in 1983.
 Abrams later started a chain of plus-size clothing stores for women called I'm a Big Girl Now in 1988.
 Abrams was married in 1989, and his father died that same year at the age of 64.